shwetank/extension-docs/tut_getting_started.md

 Extensions are small code packages that you can add to your browser to extend its functionality.
 Want to add an e-mail notification window to the browser that brings up your latest mails form your preferred mail service?
 Want to tweet straight from the browser, replace all instances of the word "politics" on web pages with "fish", or bring up translations of the current selection in a tooltip?
 Extensions are the way forward!

-The Opera Extensions API allows you to tap into many different features of the browser, giving you a lot options for extension functionality.
+The Opera extensions API allows you to tap into many different features of the browser, giving you a lot options for extension functionality.
 This article will get you started, look at what is available, and provide links to further information.

-Note: If you haven’t already, then head over to the [Opera Extensions Catalog](https://addons.opera.com/addons/extensions/) to download and get a feel for various extensions.
+Note: If you haven’t already, then head over to the [Opera extensions catalog](https://addons.opera.com/addons/extensions/) to download and get a feel for various extensions.

 ## Already developed Chrome Extensions?
 If you have already developed extensions for Chrome then you will feel right at home making extensions for Opera 15 and above (in short: Opera 15+).
 Opera is now based on Chromium, which means it is possible to run CRX files in Opera 15+.
 For a list of which *chrome.\** APIs we support, please read the [technical overview](tut_architecture_overview.html) of extensions in Opera.